Isha160/C-Programming/README.md

 === Code Execution Successful ===
 ```
 # Control Statements & Decision Making
-* COntrol statements are the statements which are used to control the flow of execution of the instructions.
+* Control statements are the statements which are used to control the flow of execution of the instructions.
     <img src="https://examradar.com/wp-content/uploads/2016/10/Classification-of-control-statements.png" alt="Control statements" width="450px" height="350px">
     ## Branching Statements
   ### If Statements